 Nwchem is an open source software developed in Pacific Northwest National Laboratory (PNNL).
 Originally designed for parallel architectures and scalability to 10,000’s of processors (part even to 100,000).

 NWChem provides many methods for computing the properties of molecular and periodic systems using standard quantum mechanical descriptions of the electronic wavefunction or density.
-Its classical molecular dynamics capabilities provide for the simulation of macromolecules and solutions, including the computation of free energies using a variety of force fields.
+Its classical molecular dynamics capabilities provide for the Simulation is experimentation, testing scenarios, and making...
+More of macromolecules and solutions, including the computation of free energies using a variety of force fields.
 Broad range of molecules, including biomolecules, nanoparticles and heavy elements Electronic structure of molecules (non-relativistic, relativistic, ECPs, first and second derivatives) can be modeled using NWChem.

 In this example you will calculate the Electrostatic potential and the magnitude of the electric field for NaCl using NWChem.

 This tutorial will introduce you to submitting NWChem jobs into the Rescale platform.
 An input file is already created on the local computer and we will show you how to start a Rescale job, submit, and transfer the results back to your computer.

 Configuring Your Job

 To start up the Rescale platform, go to the platform.rescale.com and you can log in using your account information.

 From the main screen of the platform, click on the +Create New Job button at the top left corner of your screen.
 Feel free to rename the job by clicking on the pencil icon next to the job name (“Untitled Job”) at the top of the page.

 This is the first step of submitting your job.

 The next step is to upload the input file.